scipy-conference/scipy_proceedings/papers/orhan_eroglu/00_geocat.rst

 effort :cite:`raijinaward21`.
-Its goal is to enhance the open-source analysis and visualization tool landscape by developing community-owned, sustainable, scalable tools that facilitate operating on unstructured climate and global weather data in the scientific Python ecosystem.
+Its goal is to enhance the open-source analysis and visualization tool landscape by developing community-owned, sustainable, scalable tools that facilitate operating on unstructured climate and global weather data in the SPE.
 Throughout this three-year project, GeoCAT will work on the development of data analysis and visualization functions that operate directly on the native grid as well as establish an active community of user-contributors.

 This paper will provide insights about the GeoCAT's software stack and current status, team scope and near-term plans, open development methodology,